 1-on-1 pairings

-Whether clinical or non-clinical mentoring programs, 1-on-1 mentoring relationships are the most common pairing arrangement.
 Usually, organizations will encourage more senior healthcare practitioners to pair with more junior ones within their same unit or department.
 For example, it’s more common to have a senior radiologist paired with a mentee earlier in their career rather than a different specialization like cardiology.
-That’s because mentors can offer more value to those within their specialty.
+That’s because mentorship in healthcare is highly specialized, and a mentor from the same discipline can offer more value to those within their specialty.
 That being said, there is value in pairing mentors and mentees cross-functionally.
 Doing so opens opportunities for knowledge transfer between units which can break down silos.

 Group programs

 The nature of healthcare organizations, like hospitals or clinics, is that you will often have group intakes of new staff, students or interns.
 In this case, a group program can be the most efficient way to provide mentorship.
-Group programs involve assigning a mentor to a group of mentees and providing them with guidance on their individual goals as well as developing skills that benefit the team overall.
+Group programs involve assigning a healthcare mentor to a group of mentees and providing them with guidance on their individual goals as well as developing skills that benefit the team overall.

 Choose the best option for your needs and make the selection within our Together platform, like so: